 If you do a warm-up, let me ask.

 Do You Make Any of These Warm-up Mistakes?

-If a joint has a specific range of motion, you must work within that range.
-If you don’t use the entire range of motion, the joint will not be fully lubricated, tissues will be stiff around the joint, and you will lose more and more of the range of motion, which will ultimately lead to other pain and injury issues.
+Now, if a joint has a limited range of motion, you must work within that range.
+If you don’t use the entire range of motion, the joint won’t be fully lubricated, tissues around the joint will stiffen, and you’ll lose more and more range of motion, leading to various pain and injury issues.
 The ankles, knees, hips, and shoulders all benefit from this.

-If you would like to know the warm-up that I do prior to my workout, you can check it out here.
+If you want to know the warm-up I do before my workout, you can check it out here.